andrew/ultimate-awesome/README.md

 - [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [awesome-workflow-automation](https://github.com/dariubs/awesome-workflow-automation) - A curated list of Workflow Automation  Software, Engines and Tools.
+- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [awesome-openbsd](https://github.com/ligurio/awesome-openbsd) - The curated list of awesome OpenBSD resources.
-- [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-quickapp](https://github.com/quickappdev/awesome-quickapp) - :100:快应用开发圈资源汇总:100:.
 - [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
 - [awesome-live-stream](https://github.com/liwf616/awesome-live-stream) - Webrtc && Nginx && DASH && Quic 学习资料收集，持续更新中.
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
-- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
 - [ai-catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
 A curated list of AI tools, platforms, and resources across various domains.
+- [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
-- [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [awesome-portugal-data](https://github.com/rgllm/awesome-portugal-data) - 🇵🇹 Lista de repositórios de dados abertos em Portugal.
 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-very-deep-learning](https://github.com/daviddao/awesome-very-deep-learning) - ♾A curated list of papers and code about very deep neural networks.